kebaldwi/ansible_lab_v1/LabGuide.md

 Jinja2 Templates are a dynamic way to apply standard configurations to multiple devices using variables.
 To read more about using Jinja2 templates in Ansible, see the [documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html).
 Templates are usually found in the [templates](templates) directory under our ansible playbook working directory.
 Let's review the [access_config.j2](templates/access_config.j2) template, which as the name suggests, is the template for our access switch.

 This template begins with a **for loop**.
 If you recall from our group_vars file [switches](group_vars/switches), we have a variable called vlans, which is a list of vlan numbers.
 The for loop in our template will iterate through the list of vlans and run the commmand vlan \<number\> for each vlan in the list and then exit out of vlan config mode.
+The variable notation in Jinja2 is the double curly brace ***{{ }}***

 ```
 {% for vlan in vlans%}